Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

 \subsubsection{Policies, controls and management}

-We use it to implement business rules and relationships across the four Data layers and the AI application layer.
-It manages O-RAN fault, configuration, accounting, performance, and security (FCAPS)~\cite{ITU2024} metadata, network topology, other data sources, performance alarm, and complex event alarm definition, AI rules and policies, network API access, and change activities on the network.
-In addition to that, it’s used as a central mapping layer to standardize data across different vendors into a common set of identifiers, promoting seamless data access and analysis.
-It improves data coherence and simplifies cross-networks operations.
+This layer enforces business rules and defines relationships across the data layers and the AI application layer.
+It manages O-RAN FCAPS~\cite{ITU2024} metadata, network topology, alarms, policies, API access, and network change activities.

+It also acts as a central mapping layer, standardizing data from different vendors into a common format.
+This simplifies cross-network operations and improves overall data coherence.